-- Secure adequate alternative irrigation water supply to keep GMD green - Add public art at Town entryways - Continue beach restoration - Seek opportunities to purchase open space for public use with public input as to features, uses, and costs - Continue and enhance community beautification efforts that serve to protect the natural environment
+- Secure adequate alternative irrigation water supply to keep GMD beautiful - Continue beach management program as needed - Seek opportunities to purchase open space for public use with public input as to features, uses, and costs - Continue and enhance community beautification efforts that serve to protect the natural environment - Encourage public art

 Goal: Protect and conserve the natural environment of the Key.
+Alt: Become a leading model community in environmental protection, restoration and sustainable practices.

-- Adopt Green Building Strategies - Develop a lobbying strategy with like-minded communities on the red tide issue - Develop a public education campaign on Florida Friendly Yards program and fertilize/pesticide issues - Acquire property suitable to a desalinization/Reverse Osmosis water treatment facility that can be used for other public purposes until such a facility is needed - Have town government model best practices in conservation and sustainable use of resources that are economically feasible
+- Consider Green Building Strategies and adoption of Green Building Codes - Develop a lobbying strategy with like-minded communities on the red tide issue - Consider beautification of GMD with Florida friendly landscaping that retains the colors. - Develop a public education campaign on Florida Friendly Yards program and fertilize/pesticide Issues - · Continue the periodic canal dredging program - Acquire property suitable to a desalinization/Reverse Osmosis water treatment facility that can be used for other public purposes until such a facility is needed - Have town government model best practices in conservation and sustainable use of resources that are economically feasible